 Origin story

-"Blue Cradle" refers to the place of origin, the cradle of life on our planet being the ocean.
+"Blue Cradle" refers to the place of origin, the cradle of life on our planet is the ocean.
 It also refers to the verb 'to cradle', meaning to shelter, and to protect.
-It thus implies we come from, and need to be stewards of the ocean.
+It implies we come from, and must be stewards of the ocean.

-Blue Cradle was born in April 2020, during the Covid-19 pandemic lockdown in New Zealand, and incorporated as a Charitable Trust on June 4th, 2020.
+Blue Cradle was founded in April 2020 during the COVID-19 lockdown and formally incorporated as a charitable trust on 4 June 2020.

 In the midst of every crisis, lies great opportunity.